-Your teens are done with school for the year, the weather outside is beautiful, you’ve got all the time in the world and your teens rush straight for the TV.
+Your teens are done with school for the year, the weather outside is beautiful, you’ve got all the time in the world, and your teens rush straight for their devices to binge watch Friends or Grey’s Anatomy—for the third time.
 How are you supposed to detach your teens from their screens during the summer?

-Joey Senders, a 16-year-old from Beachwood, Ohio, admits that when he’s not in camp, he spends around a third of his waking hours in front of a screen, most of it on a laptop or his iPhone.
-His parents don’t set any hard limits for him during the summer but encourage him to be active and Joey spends a fair amount of time preparing for the varsity basketball season.
+Joe Senders, a 16-year-old from Beachwood, Ohio, admits that when he’s not in camp, he spends a third of his waking hours in front of a screen, most of it on a laptop or his iPhone.
+His parents don’t set any hard limits for him during the summer.
+But they encourage him to be active.
+Joe spends a fair amount of time preparing for the varsity basketball season.
 Sometimes, though, he just wants to stay home and watch a movie.

 Experts like Russell, however, still aren’t so sure that a lax policy is the best.
 The key here is finding that happy medium between rigid structure and total freedom.
-Maybe ripping your teen from the TV isn’t the greatest idea.
+Maybe ripping your teen from his screen isn’t the greatest idea.
 Maybe you could suggest going on a bike ride, or getting ice cream, or going to the pool.
 Anything outside the world of tech.